 It’s easier than ever to generate reports, create dashboards and visualize data.
 There are even some free templates you can download.
 But remember that tools are limiting and merely provide data.

 Data is all around us.
 Everywhere.
 And it’s become simple to generate laundry lists of reports.
 But just because it’s easy to generate a report doesn’t mean it’s useful.
-Many a manager has been lulled into feeling that a stack of reports equates to business intelligence.
+Many a manager has been lulled into feeling that a stack of reports equates to business intelligence, of course you also need an office to work and the best furniture on it, that you can get from the office chair breakdown by Top9Rated.
 If you’ve ever found yourself more confused by the data than you were without it, it’s time to take a step back and re-evaluate.

 Here are three tips to get you started/re-started:

 Review your business goals and spend some time really identifying your top five key performance indicators (KPIs).
 They might be revenue, leads, profit margin, improved product mix, number of new customers, etc. You can have more than five, but now is the time to be picky.
 Your KPIs are the basis of your intelligence and monitoring program.
 Sounds simple enough, right?
 Yet why do so many people get so excited about 5% click-through rates when their KPI is conversion rate?

 One of the most common mistakes is confusing analytics with insights.
 Analytics are about data and require reporting.
 Insights require analysis.
 And both can consume you.
 If at the end of X hours of work your table/graph/report/dashboard is not screaming out the necessary action then you’re reporting, not analyzing.